regularfry/betfair/README2.md

 session_token = bf.login(username, password, product_id, vendor_software_id, location_id, ip_address)
 ```

-`username` and `password` are fairly obvious.
-The `session_token` value
-you get back responds to #success? which will tell you whether login
+The `session_token` value you get back responds to #success? which will tell you whether login
 was successful or not.
 If `session_token.success?` returns false,
 `session_token.to_s` will give you the error message.

-82 is the standard `product_id`, you may have a different one depending
+The standard `product_id` is 82, you may have a different one depending
 on the level of Betfair API access that you have.